takorstark/OrderFulfillmentService/README.md

 ```
  As a customer, I would like to order my item(s).
  As a customer, I would like to see my order.
- As a customer, I would like to edit my order.
+ As a customer, I would like to edit my order during order.
- As a customer, I would like to cancel my order.
+ As a customer, I would like to cancel my order during order.
 ```
 * Order Fulfiller
 ```